 Under a stable atmospheric condition, the lapse rate is subadiabatic.
 In this condition, a rising parcel of air gets denser, cooler and tends to fall back.
 The vertical mixing is very less and the dispersion of pollutants is very slow.

-Atmospheric stability in air pollution meteorology determines how air layers resist or promote vertical movement, affecting plume types and behavior, and influencing the dispersion and mixing of pollutants.
+Atmospheric stability in air pollution meteorology determines how air layers resist or promote vertical movement.
+This affects plume types and behavior.
+It also influences the dispersion and mixing of pollutants.

 A plume is a column of liquid, gas, or dust that moves through another fluid, gas, or dust.
 The term plume is commonly used to describe things like smoke rising from a chimney.
 Depending on the degree of atmospherical instability, exit velocity from a stack and the prevailing wind turbulence, the plume emitted from a stack behave in different ways.